PatrickKyei/exception/_posts/2022-05-18-stay-off-still-people's-business.md

 ## Still Complaining

-> Complains won't change the outcome.
+> Complaints won't change the outcome.

 Life is full of challenges.
 They resemble a life staircase.
 You must be willing to climb them if you want to move higher.